What are the drop off and pick up times?

 Does my dog need to be spayed/neutered?

-Although we strongly encourage "fixing" your dog, they do not need to be spayed/neutered to attend daycare, however, they must have excellent obedience skills (sit, recall, stay), and behave appropriately to pack behavior. **Female dogs in heat may not attend daycare or be boarded until the heat is over**
+Although we strongly encourage "fixing" your dog, they do not need to be spayed/neutered to attend daycare, however, they must have excellent obedience skills (sit, recall, stay), and have appropriate social temperament. **Female dogs in heat may not attend daycare or be boarded until the heat is over**

 What is Kennel Cough?